AmbientRun/Ambient/README.md

 path = "src/fpsaudio/server.rs"
 required-features = ["server"]

-# Group 8: Optional and unfinished Zombie system
+# Group 7: Optional and unfinished Zombie system
+# The Zombie rules and health/hit anim is not included yet
+# They simply spawan and chase the nearest player

 # [[bin]]
 # name = "zombie_server"